...

-Marijuana Treatment for Inflammatory Arthritis
+Cannabis Prescription for Inflammatory Arthritis Pains

-What is inflammatory arthritis?
+What is Inflammatory Arthritis?

 Inflammatory arthritis is a category of autoimmune disorders characterised by inflammation in the joints, leading to pain, swelling, and stiffness.
 Unlike osteoarthritis, which results from wear and tear on the joints, inflammatory arthritis involves the immune system mistakenly attacking the body’s own tissues, specifically the synovium—the lining of the membranes surrounding the joints.
 Common types of inflammatory arthritis include rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis.
 These conditions can affect not only the joints but also other organs and systems throughout the body.